 Lavish it is, but large it is not.
 The entire space is slightly larger than a Studio room at a Disney Vacation Club resort.
 The Suite itself contains a salon, bedchamber, and bathroom all befitting of royalty.
 In typical Walt Disney Imagineering form, the entire Suite looks like something straight out of a fairytale, or more likely, an authentic, Medieval Castle.

-Each celebrity guest who stays in the Suite is given one of these $18,000 glass slippers commemorating their stay.
+Each celebrity guest who stays in the Suite is given one of these glass slippers commemorating their stay (at one time, we were told that this slipper cost $18,000–there is considerable doubt that this is its actual cost/value…unless there’s some serious Disney mark-up going on!).
 This slipper was given to Mariah Carey, who elected not to take it.

 Some of the stately details include two queen size beds draped by regal canopies, a gorgeously stitched parlor sofa, and those beautiful stained glass windows mentioned above.
 Unfortunately, these windows don’t allow for much of a view of the park (you can’t see the gorgeous Disney fireworks shows out the windows), but they’re pretty, nonetheless.